flattool/warehouse/README.md

 ![Alt text](screenshots.png)

 ## ℹ️ Important Notes:
+- Translators, I thank you very much for your interest and contributions, but as of now Flattool GUI is not accpeting any translation work until its 1.0 release.
 - This project is still in its early stages, developed by a newcomer.
 Your understanding of potential bugs is greatly appreciated.
 - Flattool assumes flatpak user data is located in the default directory: `~/.var/app`.
 - Flattool does not aim to replace flatpak; it simply facilitates appropriate flatpak commands for the desired actions.